Heaters Heaters — Electric Pool Heaters: Types, Costs & Installation Guide

 2. Consider your climate: Heat pumps work best when air temperatures are above 45-50°F (verify operating range for your specific model)

-3. Calculate your pool size needs: You'll typically need 25,000-40,000 BTU capacity for a 20,000 gallon pool, though exact sizing depends on climate and pool conditions - verify with manufacturer
+3. Calculate your pool size needs: You'll typically need roughly 80,000-120,000 BTU capacity for a 20,000 gallon pool (about 4 BTU per gallon for summer, 5 BTU per gallon for spring/fall), though exact sizing depends on climate and your desired temperature rise - verify with manufacturer

 4. Plan for installation space: Heat pumps need 2-3 feet of clearance on all sides for proper airflow - consult manufacturer specifications for your specific model